wxifaras/ms-cw-infra/infra/README.md

     --description "Approved for AI Search"
   ```

-> The search service must be a billable SKU (Basic or higher) — `srchwxdev001` is
+> The search service must be a billable SKU (Basic or higher) — use
-> `standard`.
+> `standard` or above.
 Shared private link resources are created serially (AI Search does
 > not allow concurrent creation), which the template enforces via `dependsOn`.
 > The managed private endpoint object lives in a Microsoft-owned subscription;
 > opening it from the portal returns a "wrong issuer" 401 — that is expected.